Used Car Values

 Handling Used Car Trade Negative Pricing Points

-Usually a car dealer will start off by making good minor comments about the
+A car dealer may start off by making good minor comments about the

-condition of your used car trade-in.
+condition of your used car.
 "I can see that you have looked

 after your car, it's got a good clean body".
 However, you can be sure that the

-next comment may well go something like this: "Unfortunately the vehicle does'nt have good Car
+next comment may well go something like this: "Unfortunately the vehicle does'nt have a very good

 When this happens you need to point out any desirable features about the car